 If version A is equal to version B.

-Ideally, we want version A is not equal to version B, either better or worse, so we can make decision based on this result.
+Ideally, we want version A not to be equal to version B, either better or worse, so we can make a decision based on this result.

-Hence, we provide a statistical significance tool for our user to check the statistical result.
+Hence, we provide a statistical significance tool for our users to check the statistical results.

 In the Statistical Tool section, there are several parts: